ibanFR/RefactoringBadCode/README.md

 10. Remove unnecessary `main` method - cleans up the code by removing unused entry points.
 11. Replace `equals("")` with `isEmpty()` - improves readability and performance.

+## Step 2: Reducing Complexity

+"Good design is moving things that are related closer together and things that are unrelated further apart." - Kent Beck on Tidy First

+1. Simplify `hasChildren variable` assignment by removing if else statements - reduces nesting and improves readability.
+2. Extract method to reduce complexity - breaks down large methods into smaller, more manageable pieces.

 [Decompose conditional]: https://refactoring.guru/decompose-conditional